mciantyre/teensy4-rs/README.md

 cargo objcopy --release -- -O ihex hello-world.hex
 ```

-Download `hellow-world.hex` to your Teensy 4!
+Download `hello-world.hex` to your Teensy 4!

 See the Rust documentation for API information.
-In particular, study the `imxrt-hal` APIs, since the BSP forwards many of the HAL's interfaces:
+In particular, study the [`imxrt-hal` APIs](https://docs.rs/imxrt-hal/0.3.0/imxrt_hal/), since the BSP forwards many of the HAL's interfaces:

 ```
 cargo doc --open